bitcoin-sv/bitcoin-sv/doc/big_numbers.md

     liability for any errors or inaccuracies that may appear in this documentation."

-Date: 01.07.2019
+Date: 01.07.2024

-Organization: nChain
+Organization: Home

-Title: BSV Script Big Numbers
+Title: Final-Bitcoin Script Big Numbers

 Introduction
 ============

-This document describes the reinstatement of big number arithmetic into Bitcoin SV.
+This document describes the reinstatement of big number arithmetic into Final Bitcoin.
 Big Number arithmetic will remove the current limit on the size of numbers in the Script language.
 Big number support will enable cryptographic functionality in Script.